cameronmathis/tac.io/README.md

 # tac.io

-This is a Full Stack Multiplayer Tic Tac Toe Web Application.
+This is a Full Stack Real-Time Multiplayer Tic Tac Toe Web Application.

 ## Table of contents